-As of July 2018, Starbucks became the largest food and beverage retailer to eliminate single-use plastic straws from all of its stores.
-In an effort to slash one billion plastic straws’ worth of waste annually, the coffee giant pledged to replace their signature green straws with strawless lids (used for iced and espresso beverages) and a more sustainable straw option.
+As of July 2018, Starbucks became the largest food and beverage retailer to eliminate single-use plastic straws from its stores.
+In an effort to slash one billion plastic straws' worth of waste annually, the coffee giant pledged to replace their signature green straws with strawless lids (used for iced and espresso beverages) and a more sustainable straw option.

 While Sbux is finally delivering on practices as green as its logo, it's not the only brand making bold, eco-friendly moves.
 McDonald's U.S. division plans to test plastic straw alternatives later this year and use paper straws in U.K. markets by 2019.
 Other institutions such as Royal Caribbean and SeaWorld Parks & Entertainment are also eschewing the accessory.

 So why are all these companies making the switch—and should you?
 We gathered three solid reasons why you should shy away from using plastic straws and opt for a more sustainable alternative.

 Straws Contribute to Pollution

 An astounding 500 million straws are used in the U.S. every day, and according to a New Plastics Economy report, oceans are expected to contain more plastic than fish by 2050.
 Since single-use straws are often littered, they make their way into our oceans and endanger precious wildlife.
 In fact, it's estimated that more than one million seabirds and 100,000 marine mammals and sea turtles die annually due to plastic pollution.